 These varieties are relatively low maintenance compared to other pumpkins, and can easily be grown in a container on your deck or balcony.
 Once you’ve harvested them you can use them for fall decorating, or in a pie like any other pumpkin.
 Best of all, you can hollow them out as bowls full of applesauce, turkey stuffing, or soup on your Thanksgiving table.

 These pumpkins are prized for their infamous “precious yellow gene,” meaning they turn gold weeks before other pumpkins, and you’ll never be left with green fruit come harvest time.

-At their peak they’ll turn a glossy golden orange and be highly visible as soon as they’re on the vine.
-This species is a great choice for northern climates as it can withstand an early frost, but it’s succeeded in gardens all the way from Canada to Texas.
+At their peak, they’ll turn a glossy golden orange and be highly visible as soon as they’re on the vine.
+This species is an excellent choice for northern climates as it can withstand an early frost, but it’s succeeded in gardens from Canada to Texas.

-Keep in mind that this kind of pumpkin growing can be a massive effort, as vines can take up 1,200 square feet and need up to 500 gallons of water a week!
-Additionally, you’ll want to watch out for soil-borne diseases, so make sure to carefully roll them onto sheets of cardboard or plywood to keep them safe while they grow.
+Remember that this kind of pumpkin growing can be a massive effort, as vines can take up 1,200 square feet and need up to 500 gallons of water a week!
+Additionally, you’ll want to watch out for soil-borne diseases, so carefully roll them onto sheets of cardboard or plywood to keep them safe while they grow.

 4. Sugar Pumpkins

 This pumpkin is perfect for pie lovers —but you can also use them to make delicious puddings and custards.
 Most recipes will just rely on subbing a pumpkin puree for canned pumpkin, which often calls for sugar pumpkins because the flesh is much sweeter.